ConciseCSS/concise.css-gem/README.md

 ## Usage

-Not every single project you are  working needs all the ConciseCss javascripts files , you will need to update application.js with the files you need
+Not every single project you are  working needs all of the Concise JavaScript files.
+You can update your `application.js` with the files you need
    ```js
     //= require concisecss/navigation
     //= require concisecss/non-responsive